LacunaSoftware/docs/docs.en-us/articles/rest-pki/python/index.md

 ﻿# Using Rest PKI on Python

 Rest PKI can be used on Python.
-To get started, see the [Python Flask samples project](flask.md).
+To get started, see the [Python/Flask samples project](flask.md).

 ## Client library

-The Python/Flask sample project use the PyPi package [restpki-cient](https://pypi.org/project/restpki-client/) to access Rest PKI on Python applications.
+The Python/Flask sample project uses the PyPi package [restpki-cient](https://pypi.org/project/restpki-client/) to access Rest PKI on Python applications.
 It supports Python 2 and Python 3.

 To add it to your project, put `restpki-client==1.0.0` on your `requirements.txt` file or install with `pip install restpki-client`.